 What are the signs & symptoms that develop in affected dogs?

-Affected dogs bruise easily and excessively bleed from small wounds.
+Affected dogs bruise easily and can excessively bleed from small wounds.
 Affected puppies may bleed excessively from their mouth when teething.
 A subset of dogs that test positive for Factor VII deficiency appear perfectly normal.

 When do signs and symptoms develop?